Generic Name: Paracetamol, Acetaminophen

 - Inhibits pyrogen effect on the hypothalamic-heat-regulating centers

 - Inhibits CNS prostaglandin synthesis with minimal effects on peripheral prostaglandin synthesis

 - Does not cause ulceration of the GI tract and causes no anticoagulant action.

 - Renal Insufficiency

 - Liver toxicity (hepatocyte necrosis) may occur with doses not far beyond labeled dosing.

-- If 3 or more alcoholic drinks per day is consumed, consult a physician prior use.
+- If 3 or more alcoholic drinks per day are consumed, consult a physician prior to use.

 - Minimal GI upset.